 Some snowbirds want to maintain a home where they used to work or where their family lives.
 Some want a second home at the beach or in the mountains.
 Others simply want two locations they’ve long thought about living in.
 However, knowing which areas of the country are the most affordable may influence your decision about where to live.
 For example, Florida is an ideal snowbird state, but while it offers many affordable communities, prices can still range from the mid $100s to over $1 million.

-The most affordable small towns for retirement in 2019 were almost all in northern parts of the United States.
-Many of the most affordable places to live were in Florida and Texas.
+Many of the most affordable places to retire are in Florida and Texas.
 However, those communities may not appeal to all homebuyers.
-In many states, prospective homebuyers can find communities with homes in the $100s, although they may be more compact than in more affordable states.
+In many states, prospective homebuyers can find communities with homes for sale in the $100s, although they may be more compact than in more affordable states.